 ID Revised Environmental Mitigation Measure Document Reference In-situ conservation would be considered.
 If in-situ conservation is not feasible and reasonable, a strategy to mitigate impacts would be prepared in consultation with the NSW Heritage Council (or delegate) An Archaeological Method Statement would be prepared in consultation with the NSW Heritage Council (or delegate) for management of the archaeological remains, whether for conservation or archaeological investigation and recording An accessible publication would be prepared within two years of archaeological excavations to document the archaeological investigations Sydney Metro would provide for the meaningful curation, display and public access of any artefacts collected.
 This may involve partnerships with museums, local heritage centres and/or universities.
-NAH10 An assessment of significance would be prepared in consultation with the relevant local council for the following potential unlisted heritage items: Previously Undertaken by Sydney Metro 220 Church Street, Parramatta 48 Macquarie Street, Parramatta Pine Inn at 19 Parramatta Road, Concord 338-340 Parramatta Road, Burwood Former warehouse shed, Glebe Island.
+NAH10 An assessment of significance would be prepared in consultation with the relevant local council for the following potential unlisted heritage items: 220 Church Street, Parramatta 48 Macquarie Street, Parramatta Pine Inn at 19 Parramatta Road, Concord 338-340 Parramatta Road, Burwood Former warehouse shed, Glebe Island.
 If the assessment of significance confirms these items have local heritage value, an archival recording would be undertaken.
-NAH11 Prior to commencement of demolition of heritage elements at Rosehill Railway Station and Rosehill Railway Footbridge, significant heritage fabric would be identified for salvage and reuse opportunities for salvaged fabric considered.
-Section 7.6.2 Aboriginal Heritage AH1 Aboriginal stakeholder consultation would be carried out in accordance with the Heritage NSW, NSW Department of Planning and Environment's Aboriginal Cultural Heritage Consultation Requirements for Proponents 2010 (DECCW, 2010).
-Section 7.4.1 AH2 Archaeological test excavation (and salvage when required) would be carried out where intact natural profiles with the potential to contain significant archaeological deposits are encountered at the specified construction Section 7.5.1
+Previously Undertaken by Sydney Metro NAH11 Prior to commencement of demolition of heritage elements at Rosehill Railway Station and Rosehill Railway Footbridge, significant heritage fabric would be identified for salvage and reuse opportunities for salvaged fabric considered.
+Section 7.6.2 NAH12 Opportunities to reduce impacts to the 'Wetlands' heritage item, particularly during vegetation removal, would be explored where possible including: utilising the smallest possible machinery to minimise potential impacts to vegetation during construction activities. investigate opportunities to safely tie back branches within the works areas, as opposed to cutting or removal of limbs or trees in their entirety. the selection of the Bailey Bridge location would include consideration of any potential areas of reduced vegetation clearing.
+Refer to the FFMP

-ID Revised Environmental Mitigation Measure Document Reference sites and the Parramatta power supply route.
+ID Revised Environmental Mitigation Measure Document Reference Aboriginal Heritage AH1 Aboriginal stakeholder consultation would be carried out in accordance with the Heritage NSW, NSW Department of Planning and Environment's Aboriginal Cultural Heritage Consultation Requirements for Proponents 2010 (DECCW, 2010).
+Section 7.4.1 AH2 Archaeological test excavation (and salvage when required) would be carried out where intact natural profiles with the potential to contain significant archaeological deposits are encountered at the specified construction sites and the Parramatta power supply route.
 Excavations would be conducted in accordance with the methodology outlined in the Aboriginal cultural heritage assessment report.
-AH3 If Aboriginal archaeological remains are recovered during Stage 1, results would be incorporated into Aboriginal heritage interpretation for the Concept in consultation with registered Aboriginal parties.
+Section 7.5.1 АН3 If Aboriginal archaeological remains are recovered during Stage 1, results would be incorporated into Aboriginal heritage interpretation for the Concept in consultation with registered Aboriginal parties.
 Section 7.5.2.2 AH4 In the event that a potential burial site or potential human skeletal material is exposed during construction, the Sydney Metro Exhumation Management Plan would be implemented.
-Section 7.6.4.1
+Section 7.6.4.1 AH5 Vegetation clearance activities within the Modification area must be supervised by a suitably qualified heritage consultant and Registered Aboriginal Party representative, to ensure that there are no impacts to potentially unidentified culturally modified trees.
+Section 8.3 and FFMP